AirBurn0/am2playground/README.md

   <b>A</b>: For now, some of my addon's content works REALLY WIERD with Alfheim, so I decided to...
 Disable Alfheim.
   Will I ever fix it?
 Who knows.
 I don't see the way of it for now.
-  If you wish to play with Alfheim, my only recommendation here - remove addon from mods folder (not a big loss, really).
+  If you wish to play with Alfheim, my only recommendation here - remove my addon from mods folder (not a big loss, really).
 ### <b>Q</b>: Can you make an integration for X?

   <b>A</b>: As long as it's not an Alfheim, and mod is intresting enough - sure.
 There is one problem tho - if I haven't integrated with X yet, and didn't plan to, then I simply don't know about the existence of this mod, or about what specific content needs to be added so that playing with AM2 and X can be more fun.